-- Cast iron pumps are better than plastic pump.
-They dissipates heat to the surrounding area and have a longer life span.
+- Cast iron pumps are better than a plastic pump.
+They dissipate heat to the surrounding area and have a longer life span.

-- Choose a pump with a no-screen in take design to minimize the chances of clogs.
-It should have an impeller that handles solids up to 1/2-inch diameter.
+- Choose a pump with a no-screen intake design to minimize the chances of clogs.
+It should have an impeller that handles solids up to a 1/2-inch diameter.